INVESTIGATION - DEFINITION

-Through detailed examination, the investigator should gather relevant evidences (which should be conclusive, clinching and should stand the test of law) to establish facts or the situation under question.
+Through detailed examination, the investigator performing the investigation should gather relevant evidences (which should be conclusive, clinching and should stand the test of law) to establish facts or the situation under question.
 In case, clinching evidences are not available, adequate corroborative evidences should be available to establish the facts.

 Analysis and interpretation of findings

 With the evidences collected, the investigator should perform an objective analysis of the facts.

 The investigation report should be submitted to the authority who appointed the investigators (usually Board of Directors etc).
 The following should be adhered to in the investigation report

 The investigation report should contain information which is only relevant to the fact under question.

 The contents of the investigation report should be appropriately worded which will not be open for multiple interpretations.